mesosphere/dcos-commons/frameworks/elastic/docs/configure.md

 - Node counts (up, not down)
 - Deployment/Upgrade strategy (serial/parallel).
 Note that serial deployment does not yet wait for the cluster to reach green before proceeding to the next node.
 This is a known limitation.

 Any other modifiable settings are covered by the various Elasticsearch APIs (cluster settings, index settings, templates, aliases, scripts).
-It’s possible that some of the more common cluster settings will get exposed in future versions of the Elasticsearch DC/OS framework.
+It’s possible that some of the more common cluster settings will get exposed in future versions of the Elastic DC/OS framework.

 # Viewing Plans via the CLI

-You can view the deploy plan for the Elasticsearch framework via the service URL: `http://$DCOS_URL/service/dcos-{{cluster-name}}/v1/plans`
+You can view the deploy plan for the Elastic framework via the service URL: `http://$DCOS_URL/service/dcos-{{cluster-name}}/v1/plans`

 # Topology